Red Sea: Geology

-A number of volcanic islands rise from the center of the sea.
+Several volcanic islands rise from the center of the sea.
 Most are dormant.
 However, in 2007, Jabal al-Tair island in the Bab el Mandeb strait erupted violently.
 Two new islands were formed in 2011 and 2013 in the Zubair Archipelago, a small chain of islands owned by Yemen.
-The first island, Sholan Island, emerged in an eruption in December 2011, the second island, Jadid, emerged in September 2013.
+The first island, Sholan Island, emerged in an eruption in December 2011, and the second island, Jadid, emerged in September 2013.
+Approximately 40% of the Red Sea is quite shallow at less than 100 m deep, with about 25% less than 50 m deep.

-Oilfields
+Oil and gas

+Undiscovered oil reserves in the region have been estimated at 5,041 e6oilbbl.
+Undiscovered gas reserves in the region have been estimated at 112,349 e9ft3.
+Undiscovered natural gas reserves have been estimated at 3,077 e6oilbbl.
+Most of these plays are controlled by the structure of the basin.
+Normal faults are common as the Red Sea occupies an active diverging margin.
+These targets are commonly found below the Salt deposits of the Middle Miocene.

+Modern development is focused on the following fields.
 The Durwara 2 Field was discovered in 1963, while the Suakin 1 Field and the Bashayer 1A Field were discovered in 1976, on the Egyptian side of the Red Sea.
 The Barqan Field was discovered in 1969, and the Midyan Field in 1992, both within the Midyan Basin on the Saudi Arabian side of the Red Sea.
 The 20-m thick Middle Miocene Maqna Formation is an oil source rock in the basin.
 Oil seeps occur near the Farasan Islands, the Dahlak Archipelago, along the coast of Eritrea, and in the southeastern Red Sea along the coasts of Saudi Arabia and Yemen.